8 Common Sales Objections and How to Overcome Them

 Your response to this sales objection may look something like this:

+The first thing is to assure the lead that you won't replace their internal team.
 Start by noting that your service would boost their internal efforts (a real example or case study would be of great use here).
-If you've helped one or two of their competitors, a "name drop” can be acceptable.
+If you've helped one or two of their competitors, a "name drop" would be acceptable here.

 The best sales rebuttal may look similar to this:

-Objection 7 – “We've had a bad experience with another vendor.
-What makes you different?”
+7. We've had a bad experience with another vendor.

+This response is an ample opportunity to show how your company is different.
+Make a lead feel heard, ask what went wrong, and show that you care.
 The key to handling this sales objection is to prove that the experience will differ from the previous vendor.

 For the first scenario, use this sales objection handling example: